Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Related Work

 Further analyses have included pragmatics cues, examining how specific word choices, like the use of ``again'' in ``Again, Dozens of Refugees Drowned'', subtly influence reader perception \cite{yu_again_2022}.
 This shift towards granular analysis is complemented by advanced models, including Neural Network and deep learning techniques, which offer refined tools for detecting framing nuances \cite{burscher2016, card_media_2015, liu_detecting_2019, mendelsohn_modeling_2021}. \citet{tourni_detecting_2021} demonstrated that combining transformer models for processing news headlines with residual network models to process news lead images could improve the accuracy of framing detection.
 Similarly, \citet{classifying_2017} explored the use of various neural networks, such as LSTMs, BiLSTMs, and GRUs, for frame prediction at the sentence level using the Media Frame Corpus (MFC) \cite{card_media_2015}.

 Building on this foundation, \citet{liu_detecting_2019} and \citet{akyurek_multi-label_2020} fine-tuned BERT \cite{devlin2019bert} to predict frames in news headlines.
 Their work resulted in the creation of the Gun Violence Frame Corpus (GVFC), a benchmark dataset for framing analysis which will be further discussed in section \ref{datasets}.

-More recently, in a novel approach to automatic framing detection, \citet{lai-etal-2022-unsupervised} introduced an unsupervised learning method leveraging Wikipedia's category system to identify frames within news articles, using the GVFC to evaluate this method.
+In contrast to the supervised methodologies outlined above, which often struggle with generalisation due to their reliance on domain-specific training data \cite{ali_survey_2022}, our work explores an alternative approach using instruction-following language models, which potentially offer a more flexible and scalable solution for detecting framing in a broad array of news contexts.